French, German meeting postponed as cracks emerge over energy, defence | Headlines

 The French and German governments have postponed a meeting planned for next week until January, officials said on Wednesday, after what sources told Reuters were divisions including over energy policy and defence.
 European countries have emphasised the need to stay united after Russia's invasion of Ukraine in February but their unity has been tested by an energy crisis that has pummelled major Western economies.

-The official played down that there was a rift between Berlin and Paris.
-German sources told Reuters that French President Emmanuel Macron wanted a more ambitious agreement to be concluded at the meeting next week that was due to take place in Fontainebleau, south of Paris.
+The official played down suggestions of any rift between Berlin and Paris, as did French Finance Minister Bruno Le Maire, who blamed the postponement on "the agendas of some ministers but has nothing to do with any political difficulties".
+German sources told Reuters that French President Emmanuel Macron had wanted a more ambitious agreement to be concluded at next week's meeting, which had been due to take place in Fontainebleau, south of Paris.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)